apereo/cas/cas-server-documentation/protocol/OpenID-Protocol.md

 {% endhighlight %}

-Don't forget to include the *`util`* namespace if you don't have it already.
+Don't forget to include the `util` Spring namespace if you don't have it already.

 ###Add an argument extractor